alekshiidenhovi/NLG-gec-dataset-generation/README.md

 ## How to Run
 You only need to have Docker and docker-compose installed.
 You can install them from here: https://docs.docker.com/get-docker/

+Then perform the following steps:
+1. In the root of the project run the following command in terminal: ```docker-compose up```
+2. In another terminal run the following command: ```docker exec -it gec_app bash```

+You're good to go!
+You're now inside the container and can use BASH to navigate.
+Navigate to "src" directory and run the command ```python main.py```.
+This command will run the main script which will create the training and validation sets and upload them to "data" directory with the settings used for creating the datasets.